dllrazvi/Virtual-Reality/README.md

 ## Final Project – Unity VR Experience: "The Fear Maze"

+For understanding the project easier, you might check the screenshots section.

 ### Concept

 The final project is an interactive 3D VR-like experience developed in Unity, where the main theme revolves around **facing personal fears**.
 The player must navigate through a symbolic maze and complete challenges that metaphorically represent different fears.